Our Seagull Solutions

 Seagull Control Professionals

 Seagulls can be a pesky bunch.
-The birds are smart and resourceful - one of their strongest assets is that these seabirds learn quickly from experience!
-Unfortunately, that allows them to get into places we don't want them and can be tricky to get rid of.
+The birds are intelligent and resourceful - one of their most vital assets is that these seabirds learn quickly from experience!
+Unfortunately, that allows them to get into places we don't want them, and they can be tricky to get rid of.

-If you are having a larger scale seagull problem, at your home or business, contact your local seagull control company to discuss local guidelines and regulations regarding this protected species.
-Reach out to our bird control specialists to ensure the control method you use is the most effective and safe method at eliminating your gull problem once and for all.
+Contact your local seagull control company to discuss local guidelines and regulations regarding this protected species if you have a more significant seagull problem at your home or business.
+Reach out to our bird control specialists to ensure the control method you use is the most effective and safe method for eliminating your gull problem once and for all.

 Other methods that can help reduce a gull invasion on your property:

 Get some stuffed owls or even balloons.
 Most seagulls will avoid stuffed or wooden owls and coyotes as well as even a kite that is shaped like a hawk.

 Fencing, spikes, wires, and netting

 These can all help eliminate any potential nesting spots seagulls find around your property.

 Mechanical spiders, spinning propellers or even a weather vane can deter birds from landing on the roof.

 Some anecdotal evidence shows that the color red is a deterrent for seagulls